bolitaf88/python_challenge/README.md

 assignment to give me accurate figures.

-PyPoll challenge: based on our analysis, Diana Degette is projected to win the next elections garnering about 73.812% of the votes, giving her a land slide victory.
+PyPoll challenge: based on our analysis, Diana Degette is projected to win the state elections garnering about 73.812% of the votes, giving her a land slide victory.
 Her closest competitor Mr. Charles Stockham got 23.049% of the votes, while Raymon Doane got just 3.139% of votes. while we don't rule out some slight flaws in the electoral process, these results